henok934/alx-pre_course/0x01-git/README.md

-thes is not empity commit
+This Commit is just updated.